TomF98/torchphysics/README.rst

 Contribute
 ==========
-If you are missing a feature or detect a bug or unexpected behaviour while using this library, feel free to open an issue or a pull request in GitHub_ or contact the authors.
+If you are missing a feature or detect a bug or unexpected behavior while using this library, feel free to open an issue or a pull request in GitHub_ or contact the authors.
 Since we developed the code as a student project during a seminar, we cannot guarantee every feature to work properly.
 However, we are happy about all contributions since we aim to develop a reliable code basis and extend the library to include other approaches.